-In fact, from 2007 to 2012 alone the energy demand of commercial buildings has decreased by 6.4%, according to the Factbook.
+In fact, from 2007 to 2012 alone, the energy demand for commercial buildings decreased by 6.4%, according to the Factbook.

-The reduction in energy use in commercial facilities is most likely attributed to more efficient new construction as well as retrofits in older buildings, including buildings with upgraded energy-efficient HVAC systems, according to an article in the Air Conditioning, Heating and Refrigeration News.
+According to an article in the Air-Conditioning, the reduction in energy use in commercial facilities is most likely attributed to more efficient new construction and retrofits in older buildings, including buildings with upgraded energy-efficient HVAC systems, Heating, and Refrigeration News.

-Today’s commercial buildings incorporate more electronic devices than the buildings of the 1980s, but the increase in the use of electricity is clearly being offset by the use of more efficient HVAC and lighting systems.
+Today’s commercial buildings incorporate more electronic devices than the buildings of the 1980s.
+Still, the increase in electricity use is being offset by the use of more efficient HVAC and lighting systems.